 - Work experience in nutrition and/or dietetics or a related health or science field is highly recommended.

 - Students currently enrolled in other programs at Rosalind Franklin University of Medicine and Science and alumni should contact the CHP Admissions Office for an alternative concurrent/short application form and requirements.

 Master of Science in Health Promotion and Wellness

 The following are required for admission into the Master of Science in Health Promotion and Wellness:

 - Bachelor's degree from a regionally accredited college or university.

 - Cumulative minimum grade point average of 2.75 on a 4.0 point scale in the last two years of undergraduate study.

-- A minimum of one course in each of the following subject areas must be recorded on the applicant's official transcript with a grade of "C" or better:
+- A minimum of two baccalaureate level courses in the life/physical sciences and one course in the social sciences recorded on the applicant's official transcript with a grade of "C" or better.

 - Alternative to these admission requirements may include relevant academic work or professional work experiences, with preference for candidates with coursework in the life/physical sciences.